lukebriscoe/what-can-i-do/README.md

 bit of structure over the long UK summer holiday — and pays them pocket money for following the plan.

+When my kids are on summer holidays and not booked in to clubs, I get asked "what can I do?"
+40 times a way.
+It's code for them to basically say "I'm bored, can I go on my screen?".
+I built this app to answer that question!

-The name is the joke: it's the question every kid asks 40 times a day.
-Now the app answers it.
-They open it, see **what to do now**, tick things off, and **bank real pocket money** for completing the day — freeing up parents who are trying to work from home and cutting down the reflexive reach for a screen.
+They open it, see **what to do now**, tick things off, and **bank real pocket money** for completing the day.
+It frees up parents who are trying to work from home and cutting down the reflexive reach for a screen.

 > Built for one family, shared for all of them.
 MIT licensed — fork it, rename it,